Vedaantp/SatelliteImageSegmentation/README.md

 - To run training with the hyperparameter sweeps you define in `sweeps.yml`, run `train_sweeps.py --sweep_file=sweeps.yml` provided for you.

 - These sweeps will be logged in your wandb account

+- To run sweeps on a differnt model, change the MODEL name in `src/utilities.py`.
+Current default is UNet

+   example:

+      MODEL = 'MODEL_NAME'

 ## Liscense